-Mitigation Measure Timeframe for Implementation Responsibility for Implementation Oversight of Implementation be established to assess developers their proportional cost of water line improvements to accommodate the planned development capacity in Peery Park.
+Mitigation Measure Timeframe for Implementation Responsibility for Implementation Oversight of Implementation in Peery Park.
 Each project will be required to prepare a hydraulic analysis to determine the required fire flow requirement for the site.
 As determined by the City, a developer would either pay an impact fee for its proportional share of the cost of Peery Park improvements, or be required to upgrade/replace specific water lines that serve the project site.
 The PPIF shall also: a.
 Identify the cost of improvements to or replacement of undersized water and wastewater lines within the Project area needed to serve the Project; b.
 Clearly apportion existing and projected demand on these facilities and costs between existing users, the City and proposed future development. c.
 Identify potential funding mechanisms for sewer and water line construction, including the equitable sharing of costs between new development, the City and existing users, including development impact fees, grants, assessments, etc. d.
 Identify the impact fees for all residential and non-residential development to ensure that development pays its fair share of public infrastructure costs; and e.
 Include a regular fee update schedule, consistent with the City's Capital Improvement Program.
 MM UT-2: Peery Park Infrastructure Fee: In addition to the improvements to the water delivery system described in MM U-1, the City shall ensure adequate financing for funding of infrastructure improvements to the wastewater system.
 The PPIF shall determine the costs of and establish a funding program for capital improvements to wastewater conveyance as needed to serve the demands of new development occurring under the Project.
 Refer to MM UT-1.
 City of Sunnyvale.
-City of Sunnyvale, Public Works Department, and Community Development Department (Planning Division).
+City of Sunnyvale, Public Works Department, and Community Developmen Department (Planning Division).